-In November of 2009 I, Audrey Fisher Killen, was diagnosed with Multiple Sclerosis.
+In November of 2009, I, Audrey Fisher, was diagnosed with multiple sclerosis.
 Deeply feeling the need to do something about it, I tried to find something positive to focus on.
 After a few more months of tests, the beginning of a new medicine, and a lot of time spent on the web researching, I found an outlet.
 The National MS Society Maryland Chapter was doing an annual walk on the Ocean City, Maryland boardwalk in April, only blocks from my office door.
 Springing into action, I sent out a mass email to close friends and family asking for their help and donations.
-Friends at work also jumped on the band wagon and before long our ‘team’ had raised the fourth highest amount out of all the teams registered in 2010.
-With my husband, Jamie, my brother Cory, and my good friend, Michelle joining me, we walked the boards with hope.
+Friends at work also jumped on the bandwagon, and before long our “team” had raised the fourth-highest amount out of all the teams registered in 2010.
+With my brother Cory, and my good friend, Michelle joining me, we walked the boards with hope.

 I do understand and respect that the bigger groups are essential.
 A good portion of the money they bring in is used to help people maintain a stable and tolerable life with the disease and that is extremely important until a cure is found.
 However, that was not my focus.
-I believe while other people and organizations are helping people cope, I want to help researchers cure the disease so people, me included, don’t have to just settle for a manageable lifestyle.
+I believe while other people and organizations are helping people cope, I want to help researchers cure the disease so people—myself included—don’t have to just settle for a manageable lifestyle.
 THE NEXT STEP DEVELOPS.